tjtanjin/simple-media-converter/README.md

     ```
     $ docker pull tjtanjin/simple-media-converter:master
     ```
-4) Once you have your desired image (obtained either via **step 2 or 3**), you may then start your container with the following command:
+4) Once you have your desired image (obtained either via **step 2 or 3**), you may then start your container with the following command (remember to replace image name below if you built your own image):
     ```
     $ docker run -d --name smc --env-file .env tjtanjin/simple-media-converter:master
     ```
-    Note: Notice that the `.env` file we configured in **step 1** is being passed via the `--env-file` argument.
+    Note: Notice that the *.env* file we configured in **step 1** is being passed via the `--env-file` argument.
 Hence, ensure that you have setup your configuration properly before passing in the file.

-##### Manual
+#### Manual
 Alternatively, if you are unfamiliar with docker or would like a more manual approach, you may also follow the guide [here](https://gist.github.com/tjtanjin/ce560069506e3b6f4d70e570120249ed) to setup the bot 24/7.
 Note that you would have to go through the steps in the [setup](#setup) section to setup the project manually as well.

 ### Team
 * [Tan Jin](https://github.com/tjtanjin)

 ### Contributing
-If you have code to contribute to the project, open a pull request and describe clearly the changes and what they are intended to do (enhancement, bug fixes etc).
+If you wish to make code contributions to the project, then please be advised to give the [Developer Guide]() a read.
+Once you are ready, feel free to open a pull request and describe clearly the changes and what they are intended to do (enhancement, bug fixes etc).

 Alternatively, you may simply raise bugs or suggestions by opening an issue.

 ### Others
 For any questions regarding the implementation of the project, please drop an email to: cjtanjin@gmail.com.